 Sat, August 11, 10:30am to 12:10pm, Pennsylvania Convention Center, Street Level, 104A

 Organizer and Presider: Eric Anthony Grollman (University of Richmond)

 - Shawn McGuffey (Boston College)

 - Leslie Jones (University of Pennsylvania)

 Ways to effectively prevent sexual violence and support survivors of such violence in multiple contexts in sociology, including classrooms, departments, conferences, research abroad, and online.
 And, ways that we might use sociology to support broader movements to end sexual violence around the nation.

-Bystander Intervention for Combating Sexual Misconduct in Sociology: Everyone Can Be Part of the Solution (Cosponsored by Sociologists for Women in Society)
+Bystander Intervention for Combating Sexual Misconduct in Sociology: Everyone Can Be Part of the Solution (Organized by the ASA Working Group on Harassment; Cosponsored by Sociologists for Women in Society)

 Sun, August 12, 10:30am to 12:10pm, Philadelphia Marriott Downtown, Level 4, Franklin Hall 9